gustav9797/PowerfulPermsAPI/README.md

     @Override
     public void run() {
-        // This function is run synchronously when the action is finished.
+        // This function is run when the action is finished.
         // The prefix is in the variable called "result" String prefix = future.get();
     }